Tekapo to Omarama and Beyond

 the road climbs toward the pass.
 A longish, steep and isolated highway along a mostly gravel road.
 You can stop

-for a break at the old pub at Danseys Pass, a former goldmining settlement, then head on to Naseby where you
+for a break at the old Danseys Pass Hotel in Kyeburn Diggings, a former goldmining settlement.
+There

-will find a rather beautiful, old historic gold town with a good store, campground and back packers.
+else you can continue straight to Naseby, a beautiful old historic gold town with a good store, campground and back packers.

 Omarama to Cromwell (120k)